-Mexico, with its big landscapes and good modern network of paved roads, is ideal for independent exploration by self drive car hire.
-No more so than in the highland colonial-cities loop, and on the Pacific coast.
+This self-drive holiday takes you on the rugged highland colonial-cities loop, including San Miguel de Allende, and on to the Pacific coast.
 Your hire car is provided and your point-to point itinerary planned out for you, with hotel reservations made in advance and maps provided.

 Northwest of Mexico City are crumpled ranges of gnarled, humpy but starkly beautiful hills.
 Here, and in the bountiful valleys of the Bajío, Spanish colonists built fortunes from the mining of precious metals, especially silver, and a necklace of prosperous towns sprung up which share a heritage of baroque churches, leafy squares and pastel-washed houses.